TurbanTrap/TurbanTrap/README.md

-- JAVA
+- JAVA | JS
-- JS
+- NETWORK
-- VAPT
+- SECURITY
-- LEETCODE | HACKERRANK
+- LEETCODE #336 | HACKERRANK

 <!---
 TurbanTrap/TurbanTrap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.